Mindfulness Courses

 Mindfulness practice emphasises acceptance.
 We allow life to unfold naturally, without clinging to desired experiences or pushing away unpleasant ones.
 This openness allows us to experience the full spectrum of life, both positive and negative, without filtering it through judgment.

-Breaking Free from Autopilot
+Breaking free from autopilot

 “The little things?
 The little moments?
 They aren’t little.”